Google employees protest secret work on censored search engine for China

 Google declined to comment on the letter.
 It has said in the past that it will not comment on Dragonfly or “speculation about future plans.”

-Employees were expected to press management about Dragonfly at a weekly staff meeting Thursday.
+Late Thursday, employees pressed Google’s chief executive, Sundar Pichai, and other management about Dragonfly at a weekly staff meeting.

+As of late Wednesday, one of the top questions on an internal software system called Dory, which lets employees vote for the queries that executives should answer at the meeting, asked whether Google had lost its ethical compass, said people who had reviewed the questions.
+Other questions on Dory asked directly about the Dragonfly project and specific information that may be censored by the Chinese government, such as air pollution data.

+“If we were to do our mission well, we are to think seriously about how to do more in China,” Pichai said in the staff meeting, audio of which was obtained by The Times.
+“That said, we are not close to launching a search product in China.”

+Pichai and Sergey Brin, a co-founder of Google, stopped answering questions about Dragonfly after seeing their answers posted on Twitter.

-This week’s meeting was the first opportunity for Google’s workforce to ask executives about Dragonfly since the meeting was not held last week.
+This week’s staff meeting was the first opportunity for Google’s workforce to ask executives about Dragonfly, since the meeting was not held last week.
 The absence of a gathering — the result of a regularly scheduled break in the summer, according to company spokesman Rob Shilkin — led to fears among employees that leadership was becoming less transparent following several controversies over Google’s government work.

-Historically, Google has been more responsive to employee concerns and more transparent about future projects and inner workings than other major technology companies, inviting questions from workers at its staff meetings and encouraging internal debate.
+Google has traditionally been more responsive to employee concerns and more transparent about future projects and inner workings than other major technology companies, inviting questions from workers at its staff meetings and encouraging internal debate.

 The internal dissent over Dragonfly comes on the heels of the employee protests over Google’s involvement in the Pentagon project to use artificial intelligence.
 After Google said it would not renew its contract with the Pentagon, it unveiled a series of ethical principles governing its use of AI.

-In those principles, Google publicly committed to only use AI in “socially beneficial” ways that would not cause harm and promised to develop its capabilities in accordance with human rights law.
+In those principles, Google publicly committed to only use AI in “socially beneficial” ways that would not cause harm and promised to develop its capabilities in accordance with human-rights law.
 Some employees have raised concerns that helping China suppress the free flow of information would violate these new principles.

-In 2010, Google said it had discovered that Chinese hackers had attacked the company’s corporate infrastructure in an attempt to access the Gmail accounts of human rights activists.
+In 2010, Google said it had discovered that Chinese hackers had attacked the company’s corporate infrastructure in an attempt to access the Gmail accounts of human-rights activists.
 The attack, combined with government censorship, propelled Google to pull its search engine from the country.

 The exit from China was a seminal moment for the company — a symbol of its uncompromising idealism captured by Google’s unofficial motto of “Don’t Be Evil.”
 At the time, Chinese internet users marked the loss of Google’s search engine by laying flowers at the company’s Beijing offices in what became known as an “illegal flower tribute.”